RDaSH is a Smokefree NHS Trust

 Everyone, including all patient, service users, staff, visitors, and contractors.
-There will longer be any designated areas for patients to smoke.
+There are no longer designated areas for patients to smoke.
 That’s a positive thing because even though we already have a Trust policy for staff, visitors and contractors it will be smokefree for everyone with no exemptions.

-From the 1 March 2016, the Trust will no longer have outside smoking areas for patients/service users.
-Staff will no longer facilitate smoking during escorted leave.
-Patients will not bring any type of smoking paraphernalia: lighters, cigarettes, tobacco, matches, e-cigs to the ward and staff will not be required to keep it for safekeeping.
+Outside smoking areas for patients/service users were removed on 1st March 2016.
+Staff are no longer able to facilitate smoking during escorted leave.
+Patients are not permitted to bring any type of smoking paraphernalia: lighters, cigarettes, tobacco, matches, e-cigs onto wards and staff are not required to keep it for safekeeping.

-We will be committed to providing a level of nicotine replacement therapy so that any smokers can manage nicotine withdrawal comfortably.
-We will have champions on our wards ready to provide behavioural support and advice so that patients can hopefully quit for a longer period rather than just their stay in hospital.
+RDaSH is committed to providing a level of nicotine replacement therapy so that any smokers can manage nicotine withdrawal comfortably.
+There are Smokefree Champions on our wards who can provide behavioural support and advice so that patients can hopefully quit for a longer period rather than just their stay in hospital.

 We will help our staff to quit through the support of local stop smoking services.